 More from Deadline

 - 'Star Wars: The Rise Of Skywalker' Seeing $205M+ Opening: Here's Why

 - 'Star Wars: The Rise Of Skywalker' Character Posters Showcase Familiar Stars, New Faces - Gallery

 - 'The Mandalorian': Werner Herzog Hails Disney+ Series As "Cinema Back At Its Best"

-“I was moving apartments, and I left the script under my bed,” Boyega told the "GMA" host.
-“I was like, I will leave it under my bed and when I wake up the next morning, I will take it and then move.
-But then my boys came over and we started partying a little bit.
-And the script, it just stayed there.”
+“I was moving apartments and I left the script under my bed,” Boyega tells Strahan.
+“I was just like, ‘You know what?
+I’ll leave it under my bed.
+When I wake up in the morning, I’ll take it and move.’
+But my boys came over and, you know, we started partying a little bit, and then the script just, it just stayed there.

-“And a few weeks after, this cleaner comes in, finds this script and puts it on eBay for like 65 pounds ($84).
-The person didn’t know the true value,” John exclaimed.
+“Then a few weeks after … a cleaner comes in, finds the script and then puts it on eBay for like 65 pounds ($82).
+So the person didn’t know the true value.”

 J.J.
 Abrams told GMA about the script on Monday but wouldn’t say which cast member was responsible.
 “I want to, but I won’t,” the director said.
 A Disney employee saw the script on eBay, and it was returned before it could be sold, protecting against public spoilers.